 The remaining three HDFs (Habitat Zones 8, 9, 10 and 12) do not directly connect to Ray's Creek.
-Therefore they do not provide direct fish habitat, however Habitat Zone 10 has the potential to connect Habitat Zone 11 which is directly connected to Ray's Creek.
+Therefore, they do not provide direct fish habitat, however Habitat Zone 10 has the potential to connect Habitat Zone 11 which is directly connected to Ray's Creek.

 The surface water quality parameters collected within Area 2 were within the normal ranges for aquatic life (Section 3.2.2.2).
-The baseline data may be used for construction and post construction effectiveness monitoring if required.
+The baseline data can be used for construction and post construction effectiveness monitoring that was requested by ORCA in June 2021.

 The HDF identified in Area 3 has the potential to provide intermittent indirect fish habitat downstream to the Otonabee River.
 The connectivity is unknown as the HDF flows off site before potentially connecting to the Otonabee River.
 Specifically, it has the potential to provide marginal seasonal hydrological connections, sources of nutrients, sediments and food supply inputs to the downstream fish habitat.
-These attributes are important for the sustainability of the Otonabee River fish community
+These attributes are important for the sustainability of the Otonabee River fish community.